pulumi/terraform-provider-digitalocean/website/docs/d/record.html.md

 Get information on a DNS record.
 This data source provides the name, TTL, and zone file as configured on your DigitalOcean account.
-This is useful if the record in question is not managed by Terraform.
+This is useful if the record in question is not managed by this provider.

 An error is triggered if the provided domain name or record are not managed with your DigitalOcean account.